PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 prune delta add exactly one reconciliation over the all-zero/no-prune path.
 Its execution predicate is therefore complete and must remain unchanged.

-Strict characterization selects only the call inside that existing guard for a future `_shared_late_static_shape_stats` assignment with `include_mutation_count=True`.
-It fixes all nine evidence names, the tensor- count clause, following late-binary tensor-count boundary, and the absence of a new consumer.
+The call inside that existing guard now retains `_shared_late_static_shape_stats` with `include_mutation_count=True`.
+All nine evidence names, the tensor-count clause, following late-binary tensor-count boundary, and the absence of a new consumer remain fixed.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production